 How to prepare: Tips and suggestions

-1) Think of a project you would like to do that interest you and that is appropriate for your age.
+1) Think of a project you would like to do that interests you and that is appropriate for your age.

 Discuss your idea with your mentor or supervisor.

-Start a diary to take notes on research, to record your data to plan your timeline and to record important stages of your project.
+Start a diary to take notes on your research in order to record your data, to plan your timeline and to record important stages of your project.

 2) Do the necessary amount of research to support your project and all your findings.
 Make sure to record all your sources, such as articles, videos, books etc. in your dairy.

-3) Make sure you stay on schedule by keeping your own timeline.
-Record stages such as the research stage, the construction stage, the testing stage , the result stage and drawing your conclusion.
+3) Make sure you stay on schedule by keeping to your own timeline.
+Record each stage, such as the research stage, the construction stage, the testing stage, the result stage and drawing your conclusion.

 For more detailed information see the following links:

 Requirements: Report Book and Abstract

 1) The project itself must have a detailed report book (15-30 pages), which will include a background/history of when scientists started doing research and experiments to solve the problem.
 Give a short synopsis of the development of this issue up to the present time.
 How can your project contribute to a solution of the problem?

 2) Your record book should explain the goal of the project.
 Be as clear as possible.
 You are free to choose the manner in which you explain your goals.
 Make sure you include the purpose on a technical and solution oriented level.